vanDeventer/AS2p/README.md

 The text below this line in this README file is updated with each commit to enable a student to navigate rapidly between the diffent branch and commits.

 # Version's aim
-In this commit, we combine the Analog to Digital Converter with the Display where we show the value.
+In this commit, we introduce further the idea of states (which are enumerated).
+We have a boot state, an ADC state and a text (input) state.
-We use the potentiometers on the development board to change the potential of the analog signal with respect to ground.
+The ADC states uses the potentiometers on the development board to change the potential of the analog signal with respect to ground.
 The user must add a wire or jumger between POT1 or POT2 to the ADC pin header.
 To know which pin to use, one must refer tot he schematic of the board.
 Initially, the code uses ADC0.
-The value is also displayed using the 5 LEDs.
+The value is also displayed using the 5 LEDs and the background display are controlled by the ADC in all states or modes.

 ## Exercises
-- Doest the value display makes sene?
-Why?
-- Display the value in Volts.
+- Change the language of initial greeting.
+- Change the order of cycling (wich is only obvious at boot since you only have 3 states).
+- Add a second channel, which you could select with (S3 and S1) os S5.
-- Reverse the order of the LEDs as a function of the analog value.
+- Change the polarity of the PVM to the display.
-- Change the input from ADC0 to ADC1 or ADC2.
-- Using both potentiometers, take the difference ADC1 - ADC2.
-- Alternate between ADC0 and ADC1 at runtime.
-- Move to ADC setup routine to a .h and .c pair of files and run the that code.
-(Do not forget to add the files so your solution.)